Semantic search

 About the series

-'Painters Talking Painting' is a series that first emerged as an online forum to host talks and forge connections between interested art students and lecturers from several universities in the UK.
+‘Painters Talking Painting’ is a series that emerged as an online forum to host talks and forge connections between interested art students and lecturers from several universities in the UK.

 The series was initiated by Sue Williams, Dougal McKenzie, Jenny Eden, Henry Ward and Ian Hartshorne.